Mati Klarwein: 1970s

 Klarwein created the cover for the 2 February 1970 Time magazine issue, showing the face of Barry Commoner, projecting a powerful image of ecology, which took the stage for the first time in the public eye.

-Klarwein's painting Annunciation from 1961 was seen in reproduction by the musician Carlos Santana, who subsequently used it 1970 as the cover image of his band Santana's second album Abraxas.
+Klarwein's painting Annunciation from 1961 was seen in reproduction by the musician Carlos Santana, who subsequently used it in 1970 as the cover image of his band Santana's second album Abraxas.

 His painting Zonked (1970) was originally planned as the cover image for Betty Davis's self-titled album, and was later used for the Last Poets album Holy Terror in 1993.
 In 1971 his cover was on the album Last Days and Time by Earth, Wind & Fire.
 A cover he made for Jimi Hendrix was used on a single in 1974 and for a compilation in 2010.

-In 1971 he went to Hamburg and created set paintings for the film Herman Hesse's Steppenwolf.
+In 1971 he went to Hamburg and created set paintings for the film Hermann Hesse's Steppenwolf.
 In the mid-1970s, Klarwein began a series of paintings which he referred to as "real-estate paintings" or "inscapes".
-In the late 1970s he collaborated with trumpeter Jon Hassell for a couple of albums on Brian Eno's Ambient label; these albums used several of Klarwein's "inscapes" on their covers.
+In the late 1970s, he collaborated with trumpeter Jon Hassell for a couple of albums on Brian Eno's Ambient label; these albums used several of Klarwein's "inscapes" on their covers.

-The association of his images with these successful and widely admired musicians of the time, made Klarwein's work known outside the circle of lovers of contemporary art.
+The association of his images with these successful and widely admired musicians of the time made Klarwein's work known outside the circle of lovers of contemporary art.
 Many of these paintings, and others, were included in Klarwein's first book Milk n' Honey (1973).

 1980s and later

 In the 1980s, Klarwein began to focus on landscape compositions, which were detailed, had different perspectives and often included floric textures.
 During the 1980s and 1990s, Klarwein would occasionally search for cheap paintings at flea markets and "improve" them, painting over them or adding things at his whim.
 Klarwein made over a hundred of these "improved paintings" throughout his career.
 In 1983, he published Inscapes Real-Estate Paintings, which included an interview where Klarwein said about his work, "Some visual artworks are made to be talked about more than to be seen, others are made to be seen more than to be talked about.
 I think I belong in the latter category."

 Klarwein also painted many commissioned portraits, including Robert Graves, Noël Coward, Juliette Binoche, Richard Gere, Michael Douglas and Brigitte Bardot.
-He died of cancer on 7 March 2002, in Deià, on the Spanish island of Majorca.
+He died of cancer on 7 March 2002, in Deià, on the Spanish island of Mallorca.